Sepax/Typst/DIT084/Notes/main.typ

 - Setting the level controls which messages gets written to log.
 - Quick Demo: Dubbel.java

-*Pros -> *
+*Pros ->*
 - Output cluttering can be mastered
 - Small performance overhead
 - Exceptions are loggable
 - Log complete up to crash
 - Etc.

-*Cons -> *
+*Cons ->*
 - Code cluttering - don’t try to log everything

 === Using Debuggers
 Assume we have found a small failing test case and identified the faulty component.

-* Basic Functionality of a Debugger *
+* Basic Functionality of a Debugger*
 - Execution Control: Stop execution at specific locations, breakpoints
 - Interpretation: Step-wise execution of code
 - State Inspection: Observe values of variables and stack
 - State Change: Change state of stopped program
 - Debugging tools: Eclipse GUI debugger or the Java debugger jbd

+= Formal Specification

+Describing contracts of units (methods) in a mathematically precise (formal) language.

+Motivation:
+- Higher degree of precision
+- Automation of program analysis
+  - program verification
+  - static checking
+  - test case generation

+== Unit specification

+Methods can be specified by referring to:
+- result value
+- initial values of formal parameters
+- pre-state and post-state

+= Dafny

+Object oriented language desinged to make it easy to write *correct* code.

+- Allow annotations specifying program behaviour, as part of the language.
+- Automatically proves that the code adheres to specications.
+- Absence of run-time errors, e.g. null-pointers, index-out-of-bounds etc.
+- Termination checking of loops.

+== Fields